Walmart Canada

-As of October 31, 2022, Walmart Canada has 402 stores operating, including 343 supercentres and 59 discount stores in almost every province and territory except for Nunavut.
+As of October 31, 2022, Walmart Canada has 403 stores operating, including 344 supercentres and 59 discount stores in almost every province and territory except for Nunavut.
 Walmart Canada's principal developer and landlord is SmartCentres; other significant landlords include Riocan and First Capital Realty.

 It is a participant in the voluntary Scanner Price Accuracy Code managed by the Retail Council of Canada.

 History

-Walmart Canada was established on January 14, 1994 through the acquisition by Walmart of 122 Canadian leases of Woolco, a troubled subsidiary of Woolworth Canada.
-The same year, these Woolco stores were renovated and converted into the Walmart banner.
-Wal-Mart did not acquire 22 other Woolco stores that were either unionized or had downtown locations.
+Walmart Canada was established on January 14, 1994, through the acquisition by Walmart of 122 Canadian leases of Woolco, a subsidiary of Woolworth Canada.
+These Woolco stores were renovated and converted into the Walmart banner.
+Walmart did not acquire 22 other Woolco stores that were either unionized or had downtown locations.
 Some former Woolco stores were sold and re-opened as Zellers stores.
+By acquiring these Woolco storefronts, Walmart Canada had expanded to 260 stores by 2005, making it Canada's second-largest retail chain.
+The first CEO of Walmart Canada was R. Bruce West.

 All 16,000 former employees of the Woolco stores that Walmart acquired were retained, retrained, and given a five percent raise.
 Mario Pilozzi, a senior vice-president at Woolco when the deal was signed, eventually became CEO of Walmart Canada.
 Pilozzi, who retired in 2008, has proclaimed that he and "his management team took a limping chain and turned it into the Walmart powerhouse that became a game-changer on the Canadian business scene.
-Retailers changed, Canadian manufactures faced demands and volumes they had not seen before, real estate transitioned from enclosed malls to big-box plazas".
+Retailers changed, Canadian manufacturers faced demands and volumes they had not seen before, real estate transitioned from enclosed malls to big-box plazas".
 Reflecting on the 1994 deal in 2013, a Walmart Canada spokesman was quoted as saying "Even though Woolco had seen better days and was struggling, there was still an enormous amount of talent in that company.
 I think that is one of the reasons Walmart has succeeded in Canada, is because we started with a fantastic team that we re-motivated".